FiMDP/FiMDP/docs/source/examples.rst

 Multi-agent Grid world
 **********************

+* `Click here <https://github.com/xblahoud/FiMDP/blob/master/examples/mars_benchmark.ipynb>`_ to preview the notebook with tests for benchmarking this environment.

 This case-study explores a multi-agent scenario of a rover and a helicopter operating on Mars.
 The narrative of the case study is informed by realistic considerations of the Mars 2020 mission.